 How long does it take for results?

-The results of the test should be available within 20 minutes.
+The results of the test are usually available within 20 minutes.

 Who is paying for the Cue Rapid Test in schools?

 The Florida Department of Health has allocated funds through grants to cover the costs of testing in schools.
-The COVID-19 test will be free for students.
+The COVID-19 test is free for all students.

 Is Surveillance testing mandatory?
 Which groups are being tested and the frequency of testing?

 No, it is not mandatory.
-Surveillance testing will be provided by the Department of Health (DOH) for selected sports teams, bands and chorus and the frequency will be determined by DOH.
+Surveillance testing is provided by the Department of Health (DOH) for selected sports teams, bands and chorus and the frequency determined by DOH.